Flower Power

 Iris varieties: 500+, including ruffly Pretty Kitty and jet-black Anvil of Darkness

 Just down the road from Adelman, the Schreiner family has been breeding new iris varieties and selling them (originally via a black-and-white catalog) since 1925.
-Today, their fields are home to hundreds of varieties in every color imaginable—from the palest of pinks to the deepest of blacks.
+Today, their 150 acres are home to hundreds of varieties in every color imaginable—from the palest of pinks to the deepest of blacks.
 Good luck picking a favorite.
-Throughout the season, they host special events, including tea tastings, craft spirit tastings, barbecues, and visiting arts and crafts vendors, so there’s always something fun to do after you’ve walked the fields.
-Bonus: Inspiration abounds in a beautifully curated display garden that shows off some of the farm’s most interesting iris varieties, planted alongside a spectacular mix of companion plants.
+For visitors, the main draw is the 10-acre, beautifully curated display garden, which shows off some of the farm’s most interesting iris varieties, planted alongside a spectacular mix of companion plants.

 Acres on display: 35